MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Enterprises or other organizations can work directly with the Azure Quantum team through the **Enterprise Acceleration Program** to tackle difficult but high-reward problems, using high-performance hybrid quantum classical systems and a rich set of quantum hardware.

 To learn more about how real-life problems can be solved using Azure Quantum and quantum applications, see the following [case studies](https://azure.microsoft.com/resources/whitepapers/search/?term=quantum).

 ### Developers

 As a developer, you will use familiar programming tools to create quantum applications.
-You can start with the language and SDK that you’re most familiar with, such as Qiskit or Cirq Python packages, as well as explore and learn the full-featured, built-for-quantum language, Q#.
+You can start with the language and SDK that you’re most familiar with, such as [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) or [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq) Python packages, as well as explore and learn the full-featured, built-for-quantum language, Q#.
 With Azure Quantum and the Quantum Development Kit, developers can explore quantum programming and learn more about quantum applications, such as data search, quantum machine learning, or optimization solutions.

-You can build on code you’ve already written and work in your favorite [local development environment](xref:microsoft.quantum.install-qdk.overview) or work directly in the Azure Quantum portal with the [hosted Jupyter notebooks](xref:microsoft.quantum.how-to.notebooks).
+You can build on code and work in your favorite [local development environment](xref:microsoft.quantum.install-qdk.overview), such as Visual Studio and Visual Studio Code, or work directly in the Azure Quantum portal with the [hosted Jupyter notebooks](xref:microsoft.quantum.how-to.notebooks).

 ### Researchers